ponylang/ponylang-website/content/blog/last-week-in-pony-081317.md

 Got something you think should be featured?
 There's a GitHub issue for that!
 Add a comment to the [open "Last Week in Pony" issue](https://github.com/ponylang/ponylang.github.io/issues?q=is%3Aissue+is%3Aopen+label%3Alast-week-in-pony).
 <!--more-->

-## Pony Performance Cheatsheet
+## Pony Performance Cheat Sheet

-Yesterday we added the first revision of the [Pony Performance Cheatsheet](https://www.ponylang.io/reference/pony-performance-cheatsheet/) to the website.
+Yesterday we added the first revision of the [Pony Performance Cheat Sheet](https://www.ponylang.io/reference/pony-performance-cheatsheet/) to the website.
 There's a **ton** of valuable information.
 Even if you aren't a Pony programmer, we think you'll get something out of it.
 And you Pony programmers who are interested in performance?
 It's a must read for you.

 ## Items of note